 Jane Gentry uses her past experiences working with Fortune 500 clients to help mid-market companies solve key sales issues.
 She speaks worldwide on topics such as sales growth and leadership.
 Her clients include companies in the manufacturing, medical, professional services, and technology sectors.
-You can connect with Jane @janegentry or through her email address, firstname.lastname@example.org
+You can connect with Jane @janegentry Linkedin or email Jane at email@example.com

-Historically, the best sales practices have involved segmenting customers based on who they are, what they need, and how you're a good fit.
-It's got all the makings of a solid plan.
-But today’s rainmakers don't wait for their customers to figure out that they have a need.
-Instead, they look through two channels to determine who goes into their pipeline.
+The best practice historically has been to do a great job of segmenting your customers based on who they are, what they need from you and how you are a good fit for those needs.
+It sounds like a solid plan.
+But, today’s rainmakers aren’t waiting for their customers to figure out they have a need.
+They are looking for two important attributes that determine who goes into their pipeline.

 2. Engage Earlier